francescobarbarulo/kubernetes-starter-pack/guides/lab05.md

 # Lab 05

-In this lab you are going to install the Cilium CNI plugin, add a worker node to the cluster, and create, scale und update a Deployment.
+In this lab you are going to install the Cilium CNI plugin, add a worker node to the cluster.
+Create, scale and update a Deployment.

 ## Install a CNI plugin